 - definition of vacant homes;

 - exemption criteria;

 - tax rates and penalty options;

 - projected revenue generated;

 - cost of implementation and ongoing administration of the VHT program;

-- in two-tier jurisdictions, which level of government will be responsibility for what aspects of the VHT program; and,
+- in two-tier jurisdictions, which level of government will be responsible for what aspects of the VHT program; and,

 - proposed application of revenues in excess of program expenditures.

-The Cities in the GTA, Ottawa and the London have implemented VHT programs.
+Cities in the GTA, Ottawa and London have implemented VHT programs.
 Considering the administrative requirements of a VHT program, staff are of the opinion that it is likely to be most effective in large urban centers where residential speculation is more prevalent and has a significant impact on the availability of housing in comparison to municipalities with significant farmland assessments.
-Therefore, staff are not recommending consideration of pursuing a VHT at this time, instead will monitor how it evolves in the coming years.
+Therefore, staff are not recommending consideration of pursuing a VHT at this time and will continue to monitor its relevance for our jurisdiction over time.

-Table 7 - Tax Ratios
+Tax Ratios